erich666/chex_latex/README.md

 This Perl script reads your .tex files and looks for potential problems, such as doubled words ("the the") and a lot of other problems.
 LaTeX-specific features include:
 * Look for potential [inter-word vs. inter-sentence spacing problems](https://en.wikibooks.org/wiki/LaTeX/Text_Formatting#Space_between_words_and_sentences), if you care.
-* Look for \label and \ref markers, and note any figure \label's that do not have any \ref's.
+* Look for \label and \ref markers, and note any figure \label's that do not have any \ref's, and vice versa.
-* Look for \bibitem and \cite markers, note any \bibitems's that do not have any \cite's.
+* Look for \bibitem and \cite markers, note any \bibitems's that do not have any \cite's, and vice versa.
 * Look for \index markers that get opened but not closed, or vice versa.

 This script is in no way foolproof, and will natter about all sorts of things you may not care about.
 Since it's a Perl script, it's easy for you to edit and delete or modify any tests that you don't like.
 Or, just look at the "SERIOUS:" lines and see if anything important turns up.